danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-24-introducing-storekitplus.md

 To perform a full product and purchase information sync with StoreKit 2, you can fetch all products and transactions from StoreKit, then set your local state to reflect this information.

-This involves a bunch of steps, which makes the operation pretty complicated.
+This involves a bunch of steps, which makes it pretty complicated.
 To simplify, you can use the `StoreService` `syncStoreData()` function:

 ```swift
 try await service.syncStoreData()
 ```

-If you use the `StandardStoreService` implementation, it communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.
+Just like before, `StandardStoreService` communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.

 ## Observable state

-StoreKitPlus has an observable `StoreContext` that can be used to observe the store-specific state for a certain app.
+StoreKitPlus has an observable `StoreContext` that provides observe state for your app.

+You can inject a store context into a store service, to have the service automatically update the context, which drives your UI to automatically update when anything changes:

 ```swift
 let productIds = ["com.your-app.productid"]